Omnistac/zedux/README.md

 since Zedux clones the nested nodes for us.

-> You may have noticed that the nodes of our state trees are all plain objects.
+> You may have noticed that the branch nodes of our state trees are all plain objects.
 But Zedux can actually be taught to understand any hierarchical data type.
 Immutable fans rejoice and check out the guide on [configuring the hierarchy](https://bowheart.github.io/zedux/docs/guides/configuringTheHierarchy).

 #### But what about time travel??